timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 # Win your NFL fantasy league with TimescaleDB

-This tutorial is a step-by-step guide on how to ingest and analyze american football data with TimescaleDB.
+This tutorial is a step-by-step guide on how to ingest and analyze American football data with TimescaleDB.

 The dataset that we're using is provided by the National Football League (NFL) and contains data about all the passing plays of the 2018 NFL season.
 We're going to ingest this dataset with Python into TimescaleDB